Osipion/parrotbot/readme.md

 # Parrotbot

-Example/toy slack bot designed to be hosted in AWS
+Example/toy slack bot designed to be hosted in AWS.
+The following environment variables should be set:

 * TARGET_CHANNEL - the ID of the channel that parrotbot listens to
 * PARROTBOT_TOKEN - the token used by parrotbot to authenticate with slack's Web API